Kimmeridge Khmer Rouge

 Peter T’s Hiway Superscorpion partly obscures Roly’s Birdman Cherokee.

-Peter Robinson started hang gliding in 1975.
+Peter R started hang gliding in 1975.
 I recall soaring the Kimmeridge in my Skyhook IIIA standard Rogallo and Peter, in a white Hiway standard, was always a little higher than I was.
 He became the area distributor for Birdman and I recall him flying a Solar Wings Storm at Weymouth white horse in 1980 (when I was flying a Cherokee).
 Peter subsequently became a top paraglider pilot before transitioning to sailplanes.

 See also Birdman and Solar Wings in Hang gliding 1978 and 1979 part 2.

 — from the lyrics of Supreme by Robbie Williams, 2000